Top 10 Web Hosting for 2018

 We started monitoring 20i in November 2018, thus, we have less data on its account, however, what we see is very good.

-The provider had almost impeccable uptime results; and even though we can’t rate it as the fastest in terms of response time, the provider’s Shared IPs never failed to
+The provider had almost impeccable uptime results; and even though we can’t rate it as the fastest in terms of response time, the provider’s Shared IPs never failed to respond for long.

 The number of websites saw an increase (as of December 2018), so, customers seem to appreciate it, too.